ibm-cloud-architecture/dba-onboarding-automation/README.md

             1. Hire Date (Date Time)
         1. Navigate to **Data Design, Classes, Document** and create a Document sub-class called **Employment Application** with the first three properties created in the step above (First Name, Last Name, Application Date)
         1. Navigate to **Data Design, Classes, Folder** and create a Folder sub-class called **Employee** with the following following properties: First Name, Last Name, Employee ID, Onboarded, Hire Date
-    1. Using GraphiQL, use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
+    1. Using GraphiQL (SaaS example: https://tenant.automationcloud.ibm.com/dba/dev/content-services-graphql/), use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
         1. The repository id is **OS1** in the script.
 If your repository id is different, update the script with your repository id
         1. Copy and paste each section and confirm the script executes successfully on your environment
-        1. Review the folder structure for: Focus Corp / Human Resources / Onboarded Employees
+        1. Using Navigator, review the folder structure for: Focus Corp / Human Resources / Onboarded Employees
             1. Manually recreate the existing folders (Jeff Goodhue, Kathryn Tirador, Lauren Mayes, Selena Swift, Thomas Yang) using the **Employee** folder class.
                 1. Set the First Name, Last Name, Employee ID, Onboarded, and Hire Date properties for each subfolder
                     1. Folder Names: Jeff Goodhue, Kathryn Tirador, Lauren Mayes, Selena Swift, Thomas Yang